 Kevin Churchwell, M.D. has served as a member of our Board of directors since we commenced operations as an independent company in April 2019.
-Dr. Churchwell has been the President of Boston Children's Hospital since September 2018, and executive vice president of health affairs and chief operating officer at Boston Children's Hospital since August 2013.
+Dr. Churchwell has been the CEO of Boston Children's Hospital since March 2021, President since September 2018, and executive vice president of health affairs and chief operating officer at Boston Children's Hospital since August 2013.
 Before joining Boston Children's Hospital, Dr. Churchwell was the chief executive officer of Nemours/Alfred I. duPont Hospital for Children from November 2010 to July 2013.
 Prior to that, Dr. Churchwell was the chief executive officer and executive director for the Monroe Carrell Jr. Children's Hospital, part of the Vanderbilt University Medical Center, from July 2007 to October 2010.
-Since 1993, Dr. Churchwell has been a clinician and faculty member at Boston Children's Hospital and Vanderbilt University Medical Center and was recently appointed the Robert and Dana Smith Associate Professor of Anesthesia at Harvard Medical School.
+Dr. Churchwell was appointed the Robert and Dana Smith Associate Professor of Anesthesia at Harvard Medical School in 2013.